 Can Plants Use Artificial Lights for Photosynthesis?

 Not all light wavelengths are suitable for photosynthesis.
-Plants produce Photosynthetically Active Radiation (PAR) in the 400-700 nanometer range when they photosynthesize electromagnetic radiation.
+Plants consume Photosynthetically Active Radiation (PAR) in the 400-700 nanometer range and photosynthesize electromagnetic radiation.
 And Photosynthetic Photon Flux Density (PPFD) is the amount of light that actually reaches your plants within the PAR region or the number of photosynthetically active photons that fall on a given surface each second, per square foot.
 Sorry for the science jargon!

 On the other hand, plants are entirely unconcerned about how brilliant your light fixture appears to you— unfortunately, most of the ‘full spectrum of light’ options that manufacturers design only have aesthetics in mind.
 Plant photobiology has come a long way in our understanding.
 We know far too much about plants to build our grow lights using the human eye as a lighting measurement.